A few weeks before Christmas 2006 I joined a number of internet

 I suppose as I set it I can answer your queries.

-1. Does the sonnet you've been asked to write have to rhyme (and rhyme to a
+1. Does the sonnet you've been asked to write have to rhyme (and

 particular sonnet pattern)?